 The views expressed are those of the authors and do not necessarily reflect official positions of the Federal Reserve Bank of St. Louis, the Federal Reserve System, the Board of Governors, or the National Bureau of Economic Research.
-We thank Dean Corbae and Pablo D'Erasmo for sharing data on corporate defaults.
+We thank Kenneth Rogoff for a generous and insightful discussion, as well as Dean Corbae and Pablo D'Erasmo for sharing data on corporate defaults and Marco Del Negro and Andrea Tambalotti for liquidity and interest rate data.